JamesStallworthy/Flight-LogBook/README.md

 - [x] Make the UI nice (Ongoing!)
 - [ ] Modify the columns from UI
 - [ ] Refactor any ugly code
-- [ ] Create are you sure you want to save window
+- [ ] Create are you sure you want to save/delete window
 - [ ] Timestamp and backup log books
 - [ ] Save aircraft that can be selected from drop down
 - [ ] Create a release and maybe build a pipline